 - Trauma-informed therapy

-- Holistic programs such as yoga therapy programs
+- Holistic programs

 We work closely with our clients to ensure you are getting the quality support you need through a personalized treatment program.
 We work with most types of drug addictions, including opioids, cocaine, meth, and benzos.
-Also, we offer comprehensive treatment, including pain management support, 12 step and non-12 step treatment, and much more.
+Also, we offer comprehensive treatment, including pain management support, 12-step and non-12-step treatment, and much more.
 You may be the most dedicated worker in your team, but when it comes to first responders and substance abuse, the risk is very clear.
 If you do not seek help, you could be putting others at risk of injury or a lack of care that you know you can provide.
 Help yourself first.

 Find the Support You Need at The Ranch PA